org-arl/UnderwaterAcoustics.jl/CONTRIBUTING.md

 7. Commit your changes (you may want to do this often during your development and testing phases) and push them to your forked repository.
 Ensure you use [good commit messages](#commit-messages).
 8. Raise a [pull request (PR)](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) from your branch in your forked repository to the `master` branch in the main repository.
 Provide details of your changes, and links to one or more original issues that may have led to this PR.
 You may raise PRs before you are ready with the final changes, but please mark them as _draft_ (Github allows you to create a _draft PR_) until it's ready for others to review.
 9. Once your PR is ready for review, one of the maintainers of the repository will assign a reviewer.
 The job of the reviewer is to ensure code and documentation quality before the PR is merged.
 The reviewer will provide constructive feedback to help address any concerns with the PR.
 10. Once all concerns are addressed and marked _resolved_, the PR will be ready for merging.
-One of the maintainers will merge the PR, and the changes will become part of the next release of UnderwaterAcoustics.jl.
+One of the maintainers will merge the PR, and the changes will become part of the next release of `UnderwaterAcoustics.jl`.

 ## Commit messages